Know/MeetJust here for the exercises? Click here.

 - be familiar with a person, place or thing

 - Bronwyn’s family don’t know the town very well.

 - They don’t know many people either.

 - They know it will be hard to adjust to life in a new country.

 - be introduced to someone or see someone for the first time

 - Bronwyn has already met some nice girls at school.

-- arrange to be at a particular place at a particular time
+- arrange to be at a particular place at a specific time

 - Bronwyn is meeting her friends at the cafe at 2 o’clock.